wilson0x4d/hanaro/docs/ref/QueuedHandler.rst

     # ..etc..
     #

-As a final note; in the future a component responsible for collecting and dumping queued logging records may be added, especially if it is requested or the Community submits a PR for review.
+As a final note; in the future a component responsible for writing queued logging Records may be added, especially if it is requested or someone submits a PR for review.
 Currently we establish writers on an as-needed basis so one is not provided.